-A risk management process example for business is described in ASQ Quality Progress December 2015.
-The article is titled ″High Vantage Point: Report-outs to reduce the Risk of Organizational Problems.″
+A risk management process example for business is described in the published article titled ″High Vantage Point: Report-outs to reduce the Risk of Organizational Problems″ written by Forrest Breyfogle.

 Example 1: Risk Management Process Example Business: Infrequent Events

 In this first example, a 30,000-foot-level report-out methodology, the time between safety events is reported and tracked.

 This report-out has much value over the common-place reporting of the number of safety incidents monthly.
 With this form of reporting, one can conclude an effective process improvement effort was made if the individuals time-series chart transitions to an enhanced level of performance.
 If this occurs, the chart would be staged and the probability plot would report-out an estimation of this new level of non-conformance median time between incidents and 80% frequency of occurrence.
 If a process change were undertaken from an incident and the individuals chart did not demonstrate a shift, one would conclude that the change did not positively impact the mean-time-between occurrences of future events.

 The statement at the bottom of the chart provide the expected frequency of occurrences in the future.
 If this frequency is not satisfactory, initial/additional process improvement efforts are needed to address the common cause variability of the processes.